Xinzhe99/StackMFF-V2/README.md

 The framework will:
 1. Test on each dataset independently
 2. Generate fusion results for each scene
-3. Calculate metrics (SSIM, PSNR) for each dataset
-4. Save results in separate folders for each dataset
+3. Save results in separate folders for each dataset

 Parameters:
 - `--test_root`: Root directory containing all test datasets